owulveryck/blog/content/post/from-cli-to-microservice.md

 Regarding grpc and protobuf:
-gRPC is a very nice protocol, I am really looking forward an implementation in javascript to target the browser (Meanwhile it is possible and easy to setup a grpc-to-json proxy if any web client is needed).
+gRPC is a very nice protocol, I am really looking forward an implementation in javascript to target the browser (Meanwhile it is possible and easy to set up a grpc-to-json proxy if any web client is needed).

 But it reminds us that the main target of RPC is machine-to-machine communication.
 This is something that the ease-of-use-and-read of json has shadowed...